Sustainability - Energy at Westonbirt

 Photo credit: Glen Howells

 You may have seen our electric vehicle around site.
-When travelling for work or around site, staff are encouraged to use the electric pool car to keep emissions low.
+When travelling for work or around the arboretum, staff are encouraged to use the electric pool car to keep emissions low.

 We also have an electric shuttle bus and are looking into alternatives for our other diesel vehicles.

-The consultants also looked at where we could make use of renewable energy:
+During our energy audit the consultants also looked at where we could make use of renewable energy.

-• Our welcome building water and heating is powered by air source heat pump since 2014.
+• Our welcome building water and heating has been powered by an air source heat pump since 2014.